ankurshukla03/ldsaproject/Nodes.md

 Created 3 instances with 40 GB volume.
 We made 1 master and 3 worker node with ldsa2813.pem key file.

-Everything is already installed including spark,jupyter and pyspark.Enter jupyter notebook for the master node only as we need to make the code there to visualize it in the spark UI.
+Everything is already installed including spark,jupyter and pyspark.
+Enter jupyter notebook for the master node only as we need to make the code there to visualize it in the spark UI.

 # Master node(group12main)
 - IPv4 - 192.168.1.71